digital-asset/daml/docs/source/daml/reference/contract-keys.rst

 ``fetchByKey`` fails and aborts the transaction if:

-- The submitting party is not a stakeholder on a contract with the givem key, or
+- The submitting party is not a stakeholder on a contract with the given key, or
 - A contract was found, but the ``fetchByKey`` violates the authorization rule, meaning no stakeholder authorized the ``fetch``..

 This means that if it fails, it doesn't guarantee that a contract with that key doesn't exist, just that the submitting party doesn't know about it, or there are issues with authorization.